The Dr Richard Tan Balance Method comes from a Chinese family tradition different to the Chinese medicine taught in the ‘normal’ way.

 Warning!
 This is not an easy read, and the early chapters take liberties with the English language.

-However, to get from from the Book of Change to which acupuncture channels to use does take a bit of explanation so that's why I suggest you go on a course to learn about it.
+However, getting from the Book of Change, the I Ching, to knowing which acupuncture channels to use does take a bit of explaining.
+I suggest you go on a course to learn about it.

 To try to explain it here would require a very long page, too long to be digestible for most people.